Build A Balcony - Deck Tile Job

 Wire and Service Under Deck Ahead of Soffit

-This deck has lighting buillt into the deck joists.
+This deck has lighting built into the deck joists.

-Now was the time to get in and do all the installation of the lighting boxes and the electrical runs.
+Time to install the lighting boxes and the electrical runs.

-In addition there is blocking betweewn the the 2x10 joists to prevent twisting.
+In addition, there is blocking between the the 2x10 joists to prevent twisting.